bileshg/sfdc-pub-sub-client/README.md

 # Salesforce PUB/SUB Client

-This project is a Python application that uses the Salesforce PubSub API to subscribe to a topic, process the events received, and publish new events.
+This project is a simple Python application that uses the Salesforce PubSub API to subscribe to a topic, process the events received, and publish new events.
 It uses OAuth2 for authentication and Avro for encoding and decoding the event payloads.

 ## Prerequisites

 - Python 3.10 or higher
 - Salesforce account with access to the PubSub API

+## Salesforce Configuration

+Before running the application, you need to configure your Salesforce account:

+1. Create a new Connected App in Salesforce.
+This will provide you with the `Consumer Key` and `Consumer Secret` needed for OAuth2 authentication.
+2. Make sure that the Connected App has the required application permissions.
+3. Enable Change Data Capture for the `Account` object in Salesforce.
+4. Create the `Account_Processed_Platform_Event__e` Platform Event with the following custom fields in Salesforce.
+   - `isSuccessful__c`: Checkbox
+   - `ProcessId__c`: Text(255)

 ## Installation